marcuslimdw/marcuslimdw.github.io/_posts/2019-04-02-the-birth-of-toyml.md

 A recap of what it can do now:

 * Linear regression, using (minibatch) gradient descent.
 I realise that my code actually doesn't work on more than a few rows at a time if the scale of the features is large, because it runs into integer overflow.
 I plan to use an analytic solution instead, and keep the gradient descent code for the deep learning module in the future.
 * Decision tree classification.
 This was the first "standard" machine learning model I made, which I'm quite proud of since it was also my first real experiment with functional programming.
 It actually works, and fairly quickly, too.
-On a toy dataset of shape `(20000, 10)`, at a maximum depth of 8, it takes ~2.5 seconds (`sklearn` takes 0.5 seconds), achieving a comparable score (99% as accurate or so).
+On a toy dataset of shape `(20000, 10)`, at a maximum depth of 8, it takes about 2.5 seconds (`sklearn` takes 0.5 seconds), achieving a comparable score (99% as accurate or so).
 * Markov chain generation.
 This is a bit more "out there"; I first wrote one the morning of my Meet and Greet, back when I had just graduated from GA, just so I had something to showcase for text generation.
 This is a more object-oriented approach that prioritises extensibility. but it's really not good for much except as a showcase, in my opinion.
 * Basic model selection and interpretation.
 Common metrics such as recall, precision, mean squared error etc. have been implemented, along with a simple equivalent of `train_test_split` from `sklearn`.
 There's an approach using higher-level functions that I'd actually like to explore here, but one thing at a time.

 What I want to look at next: